jramirez-codes/speed-typing-test/README.md

 # Speed Typing Test - Web Application

+# Node Version
+This project runs on Node v18.13.0

 ## About
 This is a speed typing test static web application, that helps users evauluate how fast they can type.